 No need to worry if you’re not a fan of spicy foods.
 The sauce tasted more like ketchup than spicy chipotle.
 If it’s not your thing, you can always ask them to leave it off.

-Cashiers were friendly, and chefs pumped out sandwiches in record time.
-While the food was great, the service might have been better.
+The cashiers were friendly, and the kitchen pumped out sandwiches in record time.
+The food was great, but the service was even better.

 Conclusion